Google’s May Algorithm update is a Game Changer!

 This a cycle because we’ll continually repeat the steps, building momentum each time you repeat them.
 Generally, the cycle is repeated every two weeks.
 New action items will be built to impact the current focus for the quarter.
 Eventually, you learn and improve enough on that focus area and meet the metric goal that was set.
 Then you’ll move to a new theme or focus on the website performance roadmap to start the cycle again.

 This process is a great alternative to the existing method of a launch, which is more often than not the “set-it and- forget-it” process in traditional web design.
-With an industry that’s evolving as quick as website design, it’s important to be on top of–or ahead of–the trends.
+With an industry that’s evolving as quickly as website design, it’s important to be on top of–or ahead of–the trends.